cam-schmidt/Blackjack-Algorithm-Comparison/readme.md

 <font size ="4"><center><u>Results</u></font>
 -----
-To determine the effectiveness of each algorithm, we utilize a relative performance model - comparing the absolute returns of each algorithm to the absolute returns realized without a strategy (acting as a benchmark).

 ![Avg P:L](https://user-images.githubusercontent.com/86618999/209976585-6b942414-4b7d-4276-9bf5-3dddb09f388c.png)

-As can be seen by the above results, a player without a strategy consistently loses more money than a player utilizing any card counting strategy.
+As can be seen by the abovee results, a player without a strategy consistently loses more money than a player utilizing any card counting strategy.
 Thus, card-counting is more effective than playing without a strategy.

+To determine the effectiveness of each algorithm, we can utilize a relative performance model - comparing the absolute returns of each algorithm to the absolute returns realized without a strategy (acting as a benchmark).

 Due to the stochastic nature of Blackjack, running the Monte Carlo Simulation repeatedly will produce different results each time.
 However, while the simulations produced different average profits and losses for each